LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 This is again basically the same thing as `borrowNFT`, except it returns it typecasted to `DomainPublic` which exposes public functions we have defined on our Domain NFT. `borrowNFT` does not do this, as it only exposes the functions defined by the `NonFungibleToken.NFT` resource interface, which has no idea about our custom functions.

 Note: We added a `pre` check here to make sure the Domain NFT exists, but did not do this in `borrowNFT`.
-This is because if you look at the NFT standard contract, you will see that the `pre` check is already implemented there for us, whereas here we have to do it ourself.
+This is because if you look at the NFT standard contract, you will see that the `pre` check is already implemented there for us, whereas here we have to do it ourselves.

 ---